flaviusb/Tarot/tarot.md

 - Thirteen people around a dark fire, each with an arm extended over the fire, each hand holding the arm to the left over the fire?

 Walk through the Fire - The Key of Torches
-- A doorway filled with fire, a student with a gold ring on their little finger
+- An archway filled with fire, a student with a gold ring on their little finger stepping through, not being burnt.

 Bedlam